-Boards should have a policy or standard practice on how to handle requests from the public, trustees, and staff members to place something on the agenda.
-Requests from trustees may be directed to the CEO, board chair, or both.
+Boards generally have policies or standard practices on how to handle requests from the public, trustees, and staff members to place something on the agenda, and chairs should be very familiar with how different requests are handled.
+Requests from trustees for agenda items are generally directed to the CEO, board chair, or both.
 Requests from staff and the public should be directed to the CEO's office.
 The CEO and board chair should ensure that requests are addressed at the appropriate time and meeting, and that there is sufficient staff time to prepare background information.

 Prior to the meeting, the chair reviews all of the agenda items with the CEO, and is familiar with pertinent issues.
-The chair often depends on the CEO for advice during the meeting on handling various situations, answering questions, or providing background on a topic for discussion.
+The chair often depends on the CEO for support during the meeting on handling various situations, answering questions, or providing background on a topic for discussion.
 The CEO is in an excellent position to observe the dynamics of the meeting and provide an objective perspective.